- Home

 When we first borrowed out vehicles to local racers (to help build our mini class), it was a busy day of replacing stock servos with the much stronger metal-gear Batan D135F, along with an aluminum servo horn.

-The mounting hole pattern is unique to Batan, so options are limited as far as what you can use.
-We've begun production on CNC 7075-T6 aluminum mounts that will allow you to use any common micro servo, and will have a knowledge article detailing that soon (along with specs for servos and horns to make figuring out what to use simple).
+The mounting hole pattern is unique to Batan, so options have been limited as far as what you can use.
+However, we've developed CNC 7075-T6 aluminum mounts that allow you to use any common micro servo, and will have a knowledge article detailing servo specs and horns to make figuring out what to use simple.

 Depending on your driving skill (and that of those around you), you may be able to get away with the included plastic components for a while.